MistyDragon7/A-Deep-Learning-Framework-for-Dynamic-Investor-Views-in-the-Black-Litterman-Model/README.md

-# Black-Litterman + CNN-BiLSTM Portfolio Optimizer for NIFTY 50
+# A Deep Learning Framework for Dynamic Investor Views in the Black-Litterman Model

 This repository contains a comprehensive portfolio optimization pipeline that integrates the **Black-Litterman model** with **machine learning-based investor views**, using CNN-BiLSTM networks and Monte Carlo Dropout to model return expectations and uncertainty.